simon-norman/CV/README.md

 - **Impact:** App completed and tested live at Spacelab.

-- **Example:** Cost predictor to be used by construction teams to quickly provide estimates to clients.
-The user inputs a set of parameters about the project, and the predictor provides a prediction by comparing those against historic data from completed projects.
-Developed frontend (Vue) and API (Python - Flask) to query the machine learning model (developed by our data scientist).
+- **Example:** Cost predictor to be used by construction teams to quickly provide estimates to clients, by using historic data from completed projects to make predictions.
+Developed frontend and api to query the machine learning model.

 - **Impact:** App developed and demoed to quantity surveyors, contractors, and architects, who are keen to use it once there is sufficient historic data.